dianavile/Llenguatge-SQL/README.md

 2) where to find it in the database,
 3) and how to transform it (before it is returned).

+A table in SQL = an entity
+A Row in the table= specific instance of that type
+A Column =  common properties shared by all entities.

+TABLE: DOG
+ROW: puppie, huskie, labrador
+COLUMN: Taillenght, Fur Color.

 ## HOW TO RETRIEVE DATA FROM A SQL DATABASE?
 -  write SELECT statements ("queries").